 SURJ Boston now holds a general meeting and several Working Group meetings every month.
 The chapter hosts actions, workshops, community gatherings, and weekly event alerts that help members get connected to local opportunities to show up for racial justice.
 The group has supported people of color-led organizing efforts in Boston, including raising $1400 for the 2016 Mother’s Day Walk for Peace, pushing for the Primary Caretakers legislation, and mobilizing its base to show up for a Just Cause Eviction hearing and BLM Boston's Martin Luther King Day march.

-Update: In March at an active members meeting SURJ Boston decided to suspend recruitment activities for 4-6 months.
+Update March 2017: At an active members meeting SURJ Boston decided to suspend recruitment activities for 4-6 months.
 Instead, we are going through a period of reflection and reorientation.
 During this period, we are still responding to requests from partner organizations.
 We encourage people who want to take action to dismantle racism to use our monthly commitment form and weekly email updates.
 Sign up to be added to our list.
-The chapter’s reflection and reorientation period is expected to last until the end of September 2017 and we are not hosting any mass meetings during this time.
+The chapter’s reflection and reorientation period is expected to last at least until the end of September 2017 and we are not hosting any mass meetings during this time.

 We acknowledge that white supremacy is a reality in the United States and that racism happens on the internal, interpersonal, institutional, and ideological level.
 We recognize that anti-Blackness is a central component of racism, and that state violence against Black people is a crisis.
 We accept that it is our role and responsibility as white people to organize ourselves to dismantle white supremacy.
 We will do anti-racist work within an intersectional framework that also challenges patriarchy, capitalism, and other systems of oppression.
 We are grateful for the love, wisdom, and sacrifices of freedom fighters that have come before us and shown us the way.